-SUNIA takes place at the Goldeye Lake Conference Centre in the heart of the magnificent Rocky Mountains.
+SUNIA takes place at the Goldeye Lake Conference Centre, which is nestled in the heart of the magnificent Rocky Mountains.
 The Goldeye Centre not only offers excellent opportunities for outdoor recreation, it also provides students with heated cabins, fully-equipped bathrooms, and delicious meals.
-Goldeye staff cook breakfast, lunch, and dinner, and are able to accommodate most dietary restrictions.
+Goldeye Staff prepare all snacks and meals, and are prepared to accommodate most dietary restrictions.

-The academic side of SUNIA is balanced out by all the opportunities for recreation on Goldeye Lake, including canoeing, paddle boating, swimming out to the floating dock, or just taking a stroll around the lake.
-All costs of lifejackets, canoes, and paddle boats are covered by the participation fee and are avaliable to all students.
-During recreation time, students can also make use of Goldeye's games field, where they can play almost any sport, from soccer to frisbee to capture the flag.
+The academic side of SUNIA is balanced out by all the opportunities for recreation on Goldeye Lake, including canoeing, paddle boating, swimming, or just taking a stroll around the lake.
+The cost for all outdoor equipment - including lifejackets, canoes, and paddle boats - are covered by SUNIA's participation fee and are available to all students.
+During recreation time, students can also make use of Goldeye's Games Field, where they can play almost any sport, from soccer to frisbee to capture the flag.